psy0rz/zfs_autobackup/README.md

 Extra options needed for proxmox with HA:
 * --no-holds: To allow proxmox to destroy our snapshots if a VM migrates to another node.
-* --ignore-replicated: To ignore the replicated filesystems of proxmox on the receiving nodes. (only backup from the node where the VM is active)
+* --ignore-replicated: To ignore the replicated filesystems of proxmox on the receiving proxmox nodes. (e.g: only backup from the node where the VM is active)

 I use the following backup script on the backup server: